cegeka/growth-paths-java-developer/README.md

 #TODO
-- Translating to english
-- Layout
-- Description for each chapter
+- Rationale for each chapter
-- Give every tool a difficulty rating (basic of advanced)
 - Present this page to the java guild
+- To people managers
+- Table of contents

 # Goal of this document
 Helping java developers grow by: